-- 1. Proposals for student accommodation will be permitted subject to: - a. a demonstration of quantitative and qualitative need; - being located within 800 metres of the relevant learning centre.
-Where an application site is beyond 800m a sequential approach must be undertaken with preference given to sites on or close to public transport routes; - c. the suitability of the premises and the proposed layout; - d. the effect on the character of the local area and adjacent properties, including the impact of the intensity of the use; - e. the proposal meeting the floorspace standards set out in the Student Accommodation Advice Note; - f. the submission of a management plan for the operation of the premises; and - g. an occupancy condition to protect the accommodation from becoming an HMO. - 3.61 Within this local context and to ensure we manage the provision of new student accommodation applications must demonstrate that there is both a quantitative and qualitative need.
+- 1. Proposals for student accommodation will be permitted subject to: - a. a demonstration of quantitative and qualitative need; - being located within 800 metres walking distance of the relevant learning centre.
+Where an application site is beyond 800m a sequential approach must be undertaken with preference given to sites on or close to public transport routes which provide a high level of accessibility to the relevant learning centre; - c. the suitability of the premises and the proposed layout; - d. the effect on the character of the local area and adjacent properties, including the impact of the intensity of the use; - e. the proposal providing internal spaces which through their layout and size lead to acceptable living conditions having regard to the relevant guidance; - f. the submission of a management plan for the operation of the premises; and - g. an occupancy condition to protect the accommodation from becoming an HMO.

+3.62 Within this local context and to ensure we manage the provision of new student accommodation applications must demonstrate that there is both a quantitative and qualitative need.
 It is the developer's responsibility to provide evidence of need and early consultation with Blackpool and Fylde College (or alternative learning centre) is recommended.
-To demonstrate need, the developer must provide a written statement from the learning centre, which confirms the willingness of the Accommodation Officer to add the property to the learning centres accredited register. - 3.62 Students tend to spend a significant amount of time in their bedrooms studying and in addition to standard bedroom furniture, a student bedroom requires study space.
+To demonstrate need, the developer must provide a written statement from the learning centre, which confirms the willingness of the Accommodation Officer to add the property to the learning centres accredited register.

+3.63 Students tend to spend a significant amount of time in their bedrooms studying and in addition to standard bedroom furniture, a student bedroom requires study space.
 As such, a standard single bedroom size outlined in the National Technical Housing Standards is not appropriate for student accommodation.
-The minimum floorspace standards for student accommodation in Blackpool are set out in the Student Accommodation Advice Note (or as updated).
+Proposals should have regard to the minimum floorspace standards for student accommodation in Blackpool set out in the Student Accommodation Advice Note and within the New Homes from Old Places SPD (or as updated).

-3.63 A Management Plan should be submitted with an application for new student accommodation to ensure that full consideration has been given to the proper management of the accommodation, in the interests of the future student occupants, the residential amenity of neighbouring properties and the appearance of the streetscene.
+3.64 A Management Plan should be submitted with an application for new student accommodation to ensure that full consideration has been given to the proper management of the accommodation, in the interests of the future student occupants, the residential amenity of neighbouring properties and the appearance of the streetscene.
 The Management Plan should include details relating to the following: